-- 7. The method of claim 1, further including the step of positioning at least one marker on the patient and in the field-of-view, the at least one marker having an emissivity different than the emissivity of the patient. - 8.
-The method of claim 7, wherein the at least one marker is positioned on a fixed anatomical location of the patient. - The method of claim 1, further including the steps of: positioning at least one mirror in the field-of-view adjacent the patient; and - orienting the at least one mirror to reflect IR radiation from a part of the patient that is within the field-of-view but is concealed from the IR imaging camera by another part of the patient to the IR imaging camera. - 10.
-The method of claim 9, further including the steps of: positioning a grid between the IR imaging camera and the patient: - conveying thermal energy to the patient through the grid; and acquiring a frame of IR radiation directly from the patient and from the at least one mirror.
+8. The method as set forth in claim 1, further including the step of positioning at least one marker on the patient and in the field-of-view, the at least one marker having an emissivity different than the emissivity of the patient.

+9. The method as set forth in claim 8, wherein the at least one marker is positioned on a fixed anatomical location of the patient.

+10. The method as set forth in claim 1, further including the steps of:

+- positioning at least one mirror in the field-of-view adjacent the patient; and - orienting the at least one mirror to reflect IR radiation from a part of the patient that is the field-of-view but is concealed from the IR imaging camera by another part of the patient.

+11. The method as set forth in claim 10, further including 65 the steps of:

+positioning a grid between the IR imaging camera and the patient:

+conveying thermal energy to the patient through the grid; and acquiring a frame of IR radiation directly from the patient and from the at least one mirror.

-- 11. The method of claim 9, further including the step of constructing a three-dimensional image of the patient from the IR radiation acquired directly from the patient and from the at least one mirror. - 12.
-The method of claim 1, applied to one or more of the 5 following: - (i) detection of neoplastic disease process in a patient; - (ii) detection of angiogenesis in a patient; and - (iii) identification of treatment sites for pain management 10 therapeutic modalities in a patient. - 13.
-An infrared imaging apparatus comprising: - means for detecting IR radiation from each optical element (optel) of an array of optels forming a field-of-view of the imaging apparatus; - a controller for controlling the means for detecting to selectively acquire a plurality of frames of IR radiation from the array at a like plurality of sample intervals, with each frame corresponding to the IR radiation acquired from all or part of the optels of the array during one sample interval; and - means for determining plural integrals of IR radiation received by the means for detecting from the array, with each integral determined for a change of IR radiation acquired from the same optel in at least two frames, wherein the means for determining: - maps each integral to a color or a shade of gray; and maps the color or the shade of gray of each integral to a position in an image corresponding to the position of 30 the corresponding optel in the field-of-view. - 14.
-The apparatus of claim 13, wherein each optel corresponds to the smallest element in the field-of-view that can be processed by the means for detecting. - 15.
-The apparatus of claim 13, further including means for converting IR radiation acquired from each optel into corresponding data, wherein the means for determining determines the integrals for the like optels in at least two frames from the data corresponding to the IR radiation acquired from each optel of each frame.
+12. The method as set forth in claim 10, further including 5 the step of constructing a three-dimensional image of the patient from the IR radiation acquired directly from the patient and acquired from the at least one mirror.

+13. An infrared imaging apparatus comprising:

+- means for detecting IR radiation from each optical element 10 (optel) of an array of optels forming a field-of-view of the imaging apparatus; - a controller for controlling the means for detecting to selectively acquire a plurality of frames of IR radiation from the array at a like plurality of sample intervals, with each 15 frame corresponding to the IR radiation acquired from all of the optels of the array during one sample interval; and - a workstation for determining plural rates of change as a function of IR radiation received by the means for 20 detecting from the array, with each rate of change corresponding to a change of IR radiation acquired from the same optel in at least two frames, wherein the workstation: - maps each rate of change to a color or a shade of gray; 25 and - maps the color or the shade of gray of each rate of change to a position in an image corresponding to the position of the corresponding optel in the field-of-view.

+14. The infrared imaging apparatus as set forth in claim 13, 30 further including means for converting IR radiation acquired from each optel into corresponding data, wherein the work-station determines the rate of change for each optel from the data corresponding to the IR radiation acquired from the optel in at least two frames.
+35